Brazil at the 1992 Summer Paralympics

 Brazil competed at the 1992 Paralympic Games in Barcelona for physically and vision-impaired athletes.
 Immediately after the Barcelona Games, the city of Madrid held events for athletes with an intellectual disability.
 The Madrid results are not included in International Paralympic Committee Historical Results Database.
 In Barcelona, Brazil finished 31st in the total medal count winning 7 medals (3 gold and 4 bronzes).
 At the Catalan city, the country has competed with 41 athletes and won medals in 3 sports – swimming, athletics and judo.
 Brazil finished thirteenth in Madrid with 1 gold, 3 silvers and 1 bronze, totalizing a total of another 5 medals and finished the games at the 28th place.

+Medallists

+The following medals were earned in Barcelona and are recognized by the International Paralympic Committee and the Brazilian Paralympic Committee.